insightsengineering/teal.modules.clinical/README.md

 ## Installation

-You can install the latest development version of this package directly from GitHub by running the following:
+You can install the latest released version of this package directly from GitHub by running the following:

 ``` r
 if (!require("remotes")) install.packages("remotes")